 At the civil level, the groups rejected the model formulated by the state leadership.
-'Sulam' supported indeed Ben-Gurion's statehood approach that demanded from the state's citizens to contribute their share in the promotion of the national targets, but at the same time, its leaders emphasized that the government fails to recruit all the forces inherent in the citizens to achieve the important goals for the state's security and prosperity.
-On the other hand, 'Haolam Hazeh' strongly opposed the statehood policy and treated it as a draconian tool that intended to strengthen Ben-Gurion's status.
-The desired model in its eyes was the ethos of 'Hebrewness', which embodied the authentic civic and social values that developed in the country during the 'Yeshuv' period and during the War of Independence.
-The 'Canaanites' from their side, argued that the eligibility for citizenship is reserved only for residents who came from the nations who grew up in the 'ancient land' in the past and they currently live in it.
+Sulam supported Ben-Gurion’s statehood approach that demanded that citizens contribute toward advancing national goals, but at the same time, its leaders emphasized that the government failed to recruit all the potential inherent in the citizenry to achieve important objectives in terms of the state’s security and prosperity.
+On the other hand, HaOlam HaZeh strongly opposed the statehood policy and treated it as a draconian tool that intended to strengthen Ben-Gurion’s status.
+The desired model in its eyes was the ethos of “Hebrewness,” which embodied the authentic civic and social values that developed in the country during the Yishuv (pre-State) period and during the War of Independence.
+The Canaanites, argued that eligibility for citizenship should be reserved only for people with ties to the ancient Hebrew homeland as opposed to diaspora Jews.

-Fundamental differences between the parties prevailed also around the question of the state's cultural identity and the place of the Jewish religion within it.
-'Sulam' emphasized the importance of the religious component, and the impossibility to detach Judaism from the national and cultural identity.
-At the same time, it doesn’t mean the existence of a 'Halakha State', but the renewal of Jewish thought and creation, as part of the 'kingdom of Israel' vision.
-'Haolam Hazeh' and more radically the 'Canaanites', emphasized that the role of the Diaspora Jewish life ended after the establishment of the state, and we can no longer behave according to them.
-'Haolam Hazeh' referred to the Jewish Diaspora as a reservoir for Aliya, but without any right to intervene in the state's affairs.
-The 'Canaanites' for their part, called for a complete separation from the Diaspora Jewry; hence the need to maintain a completely secular regime in the country.
+Fundamental differences between the parties also revolved around the question of the state’s cultural identity and the place of the Jewish religion within it.
+Sulam emphasized the importance of the religious component, and the impossibility of detaching Judaism from the national and cultural identity.
+However, this did not infer the establishment of a “Halakhic State” (state base on Jewish law), but the renewal of Jewish thought and enterprise as part of their vision of the Kingdom of Israel.
+HaOlam HaZeh and the even more radical Canaanites insisted that the role of the Diaspora in Jewish life ended after the establishment of the State, and that Israelis needed to forge a new national identity without the influence of Diasporic culture.
+HaOlam HaZeh referred to the Jewish Diaspora as a reservoir for aliyah, but without any right to intervene in the nation’s affairs.
+The Canaanites for their part, called for a complete separation from Diaspora Jewry and the need to maintain complete secular rule in the country.

-The similarities in the worldviews of each of the groups didn't prevent and even increased the hostility and mutual rejection that usually characterized the interactions between them.
-The radical anti-Zionism of the 'Canaanites' and their alienation towards Diaspora Jewry, made them illegitimate partners in the public discourse and caused 'Sulam' and 'Haolam Hazeh' alike to refrain from any possible affiliation with them.
+Any similarities in the worldviews of each of the groups did not prevent hostility and mutual rejection between them.
+The radical anti-Zionism of the Canaanites and their alienation of Diaspora Jewry made them illegitimate partners in the eyes of the public and caused Sulam and HaOlam HaZeh both to refrain from any possible affiliation with them.